Haigerloch atomic pile: Aims of the experiment

-The large-scale experiment B_{8}, aimed at starting a nuclear fission chain reaction by bombarding uranium with neutrons and observe it.
+The large-scale experiment B_{8}, aimed to start and observe a nuclear fission chain reaction by bombarding uranium with neutrons.
 The Haigerloch experiments were basic research.
 Their purpose was to determine as many of the associated nuclear physics parameters, such as cross sections, as the measurements allowed.
 Such data would be required for peaceful uses of nuclear fission as well as any military applications.
 At least some of those involved also hoped to achieve criticality and thus - supposedly for the first time - demonstrate a self-sustaining fission chain reaction.
 They were unaware that Enrico Fermi and his colleagues had already succeeded in December 1942 at the secret Chicago Pile-1 nuclear reactor in the United States.

 However, the system had no facilities for regulating a critical state and switching it off again.
 There were no control rods, nor was there any way of quickly draining the heavy water once it had reached the boiler.
 In case the measured neutron flux density and thus the nuclear reaction rate rose too high, the plan was to abort the experiment before criticality was reached by quickly withdrawing the neutron source and stopping the heavy water supply.
 They relied on the Doppler coefficient to limit the power in the event of criticality, which describes the effect of a sinking neutron multiplication rate as the temperature rises.
 If, contrary to all expectations, the plant should get out of control, they had a piece of cadmium to throw into the reactor through the chimney which they hoped would interrupt the chain reaction by absorbing neutrons.
 However, the physicists would have been exposed to a high radiation dose at high neutron multiplication rates even if the apparatus remained subcritical since the plant did not have sufficient radiation shielding at the top.

 The participants were aware of the possibility of the military use of their work, as Heisenberg had already informed the Heereswaffenamt at the end of 1939 that uranium-235 must be a powerful nuclear explosive.
 Von Weizsäcker had also pointed out early on that it would be suitable to build nuclear weapons, and hinted there might be another fissile element - later known as plutonium - that would have to be artificially created in uranium reactors.
 In principle, the Haigerloch tests could have confirmed these assumptions, but the scientists were also aware that many years of extensive research would have been necessary to develop operational weapons at the low levels of funding they had been granted.